Thai-Style Red Chicken Curry

 In developing the recipe, the biggest challenge was determining the best way to cook the chicken.
 Most recipes call for sautéing the chicken first and then warming it in the finished sauce.
 But the problem with that method, if you’re using white meat, is that the chicken tends to dry out quickly.
 I found that gently poaching the chicken in the coconut sauce is not only easier but also foolproof.
 You’ll be so pleased with how tender the chicken turns out when cooked this way!

-- Red curry paste is a blend of lemongrass, galangal (Thai ginger), fresh red chilis, and fragrant spices.
+- Thai red curry paste: A blend of lemongrass, galangal (Thai ginger), fresh red chilis, and fragrant spices, this ingredient brings the essential depth of flavor and vibrant color to the sauce.
 The spice level will vary depending on the brand of curry paste you use.
-The brand I use above (Thai Kitchen) makes for a mild, family-friendly dish.
+The Thai Kitchen brand is readily available and makes for a mild, family-friendly dish.
 For more heat, you can always add a drizzle of Sriracha, some of the seeds of the jalapeño, or some crushed red pepper flakes.

 Step-by-Step Instructions